monacoremo/postgrest-sessions-example/app.sql.md

 The unique constraint on email will make sure, that an email address can only be used by one user at a time.
-PostgreSQL will create an index in order to enforce this contraint, which will also make our login queries faster.
+PostgreSQL will create an index in order to enforce this constraint, which will also make our login queries faster.
 The `email` column is set to be case insensitive with the `citext` type, as we don't want to allow the same email address to be used more than one time by capitalizing it differently.

 To validate the email, it would be best to create a [custom domain](https://dba.stackexchange.com/a/165923):

+> This code snippet is not part of the application

     create extension plperl;
     create language plperlu;